 Introduction

-Agricultural biological products consists of living organisms or derivatives of these.
+Agricultural biological products consist of living organisms or derivatives of these.
 These can, for example, be microorganisms, plant extracts, beneficial insects, or other organic matter.
 Agricultural biologicals is an umbrella term for a large number of modes of action, and they can be biostimulants (plant growth/productivity enhancement products); biopesticides (plant protection or biocontrol products) or biofertilizers (plant nutrition products) (Adesemoye, 2017).
 Farmers apply agricultural biologicals to either complement chemical products as part of an integrated pest management (IPM) system or solely to improve growth and product value, and for protecting plants from disease, insect pests and competiting weeds.
 Agricultural biologicals can be parts of sustainable agricultural production because they can be safer for the users, the environment and non-target organisms and also accommodate beneficial organisms to protect crops (Grzywacz, Cherry and Gwynn, 2009).

 In the past, efforts have been made to identify, develop and promote agricultural biologicals in Africa, but there has been a very slow uptake with little impact compared to the funding provided (Grzywacz, Cherry and Gwynn, 2009; Akutse et al., 2020) even with the evidence that agricultural biologicals have the potential to suppress pests and enhance yields (Tembo et al., 2018).
 For example, the use of biological pesticides in Africa is estimated at 3% of the world's biopesticide market, but there is little information available on the adoption rates of biopesticides on the continent (Olson, 2015).
 This, despite the identification of biologicals in lab studies with potential use in African agriculture (Mulugeta et al 2020).
 A study carried out in Kenya among smallholder farmers on why they have not adopted the use of biopesticides identified perceptions of their effectiveness, availability and cost as key reasons (Constantine et al., 2020).
 The adoption of alternatives to pesticides can be enhanced by increasing stakeholder involvement (Ratto et al., 2022).
 This study therefore sought to document smallholder farmers’ knowleledge and attitude of agricultural biologicals and subsequent usage practices in Kenya.